appsembler/course-access-groups/docs/rest_api.rst

 Each object represents a single a course link to a Course Access Group.
 The term "link" is only used for documentation purposes instead of the technical name ``Group Course``.
-Each link JSON has a single property ``id`` which can be used for to delete the link.
+Each link JSON has a single property ``id`` which can be used to delete the link.
 The link JSON also has two sub-objects representing a course and a Course Access Group.